This post may contain affiliate links.

 Salad Recipes

-Easter is the holiday to pack the menu with a few salads!
-Choose two or three options that feature different textures and flavors so there’s something for everyone.
+Easter is the holiday for fresh salads!
+Choose two or three salads that feature different textures and flavors so there’s something for everyone.

-- Looking for a simple side?
-This Simple Radish Salad is it.
-It’s vibrant, crunchy, and very easy to make.
+- This 5-Ingredient Radish Salad is vibrant, crunchy, and very easy to make.

 - This Herby Sour Cream Potato Salad is a fresh take on potato salad.
 Loaded with herbs and salty capers, it’s a must-make.
-Our Dill Pickle Pasta Salad is another springtime favorite.
+But my Dill Pickle Pasta Salad is another springtime favorite.

 Side Dishes